quentincloudsnow/badgingappweb/rpa.md

 ![Alt text](<img/2023-10-03_12-44-12 (1) (1).gif>)

-Then connect the Data out port 'Password' from the Credentials components to  data in port of text/SetText component, and connect the data out port of the Encryption comnponentto the data in port of the password1 component as shown
+Then connect the Data out port 'UserName' from the Credentials components to  data in port of text/SetText component, and connect the data out port of the **Encryption** comnponent to the data in port of the password1 component as shown

 ![Alt text](<img/2023-10-03_12-47-04 (1).gif>)